 It's 60's vibes jazz music, very well done.
 As a 1966 release, this is a very early Spider-Man collectible, and the price will reflect that if you want to own it on vinyl.
 Even the CD is very expensive, being a Japanese import.

-I'll give it three and a half webs for the music, plus an extra half web for being the first Spider-Man music record that I know of.
-Four webs total.
+I'll give it a solid four webs for the music, plus an extra half web for being the first Spider-Man music record that I know of.

 It's not clear at all what involvement Marvel had with the making of this record, if any.
 There's no commentary or Marvel created material apparent other than the artwork on the cover.